Vitalii-code/Wallpaper/README.md

 - Cross-platform

 # Download and usage
+- Clone repo
+- Extract
-Just run the "wallpaper.bat" for Windows or "wallpaper.sh" for Linux.
+- Then run "wallpaper.bat" for Windows or "wallpaper.sh" for Linux.

 # Building (Linux only)
 You can also build wallpaper by using "linux_build.sh"